 Draining your water heater once a year removes sediment from the tank that can cause it to work harder and cost more to use.

-- Hook a garden hose to the drain valve at the bottom of the tank.
+- Attach a garden hose to the drain at the bottom of the tank.

 - Allow the water in the tank to drain out.

 - Once the tank has drained, open the cold water supply valve for a few minutes to flush out any sediment.